Koševo City Stadium

-Koševo Stadium (Stadion Koševo), also Koševo Olympic Stadium (Olimpijski stadion Koševo) or Stadium Asim Ferhatović - Hase (Stadion Asim Ferhatović Hase) is a multi-purpose stadium located in the Koševo neighborhood of Sarajevo, Bosnia and Herzegovina.
-It hosted the opening ceremony of the 1984 Winter Olympics.
+Koševo Stadium (Stadion Koševo), also Koševo Olympic Stadium (Olimpijski stadion Koševo), or Stadium Asim Ferhatović - Hase (Stadion Asim Ferhatović Hase) for football and other events hosted by FK Sarajevo, is a multi-purpose stadium located in the Koševo neighborhood of Sarajevo, Bosnia and Herzegovina.
+The largest stadium in Bosnia and Herzegovina, it hosted the opening ceremony of the 1984 Winter Olympics.

+Name and ownership

-The stadium is opened and owned by the city, and leased on long-term basis to football club FK Sarajevo, and also to FK Željezničar on periods between 1968 and 1976, than in 1986 season, and in other occasions when their Grbavica Stadium was unavailable.
+The stadium is constructed and owned by the City of Sarajevo until ownership was transferred to municipality of Centar, Sarajevo, and leased on long-term basis to football club FK Sarajevo, and also to FK Željezničar on periods between 1968 and 1976, and in other occasions when Grbavica Stadium was unavailable.

 In July 2004, FK Sarajevo proposed that stadium be named in honor to its former footballer and club's legend, Asim Ferhatović, for all sporting and football events hosted by the club.

 Construction

 Construction works started in 1947.
 The stadium was literally buried into a local hill thus merging with its natural surroundings.
 In 1950, a pitch and a tartan track were also added.
 The stadium was opened in the year 1947.
 In 1966, it was renovated for the Balkan athletic championship, when a new administration building was built, the new locker rooms and a restaurant.
 A modern scoreboard and new lighting were also put in place.

 In 1984, it was completely rebuilt for the 1984 Winter Olympics, which earned it the epithet Olympic Stadium.
 The stadium was renovated for the third time after the Bosnian War, in 1998.
 By adding the chairs on every stand, the seating capacity of the stadium was reduced to 34,500.
 Today, the total capacity of Koševo is 34,500 seats, and up to 70,000 for musical and various public events.